ZhenbangYou/SysY-Front-End/README.md

   - Lowering complexity as much as possible. (***Occam's Razor***)

 Nearly all of my classmates choose the former; however, I prefer the latter.
 Just as discussed above, this is the fundamental reason for one-pass scheme.

 In addition, incremental developing helps a lot.
 Specifically, by dividing the project into several tasks as shown above and testing each part on finishing (by virtue of one-pass scheme), a miracle occurred that I do not even need to debug after the whole project is done, which is extremely time-saving.

+## Project Files Overview
+This project consists of only 2 files:
+  - a *Lexer*, namely *lexer.l*, written in *Lex*, responsible for recognizing **tokens** (and ignore white space and equivalent).
+  - a *Parser*, namely *parser.y*, written in *Yacc*, responsible for everything else, including the **SDT** (core of this project) and class definitions such as a variable table.

+As you have seen, the lexer is kept as simple as possible (thus consisting of just about a half hundred lines of code).
+In sharp contrast to this, the parser accomplishes everything else; therefore, you will find about a thousand lines of code in the parser.

+Adding the aforementioned lines above, it is easily seen that the whole project can be finished with just about a thousand lines of code or slightly more (if not less), which is ***less than half*** of the code length of common design scheme (a great bliss for those weak at coding!).

 ## Planning
 Divided in to 9 steps.